SmartlyDressedGames/Unturned-Docs/items/medical-asset.rst

 Medical Assets
 ==============

-Medicine is irreversibly consumed by the player on use, and directly affect a player's stats such as health or immunity.
+Medical items (or "medicine") are created from the ItemMedicalAsset class.
+They are irreversibly consumed by the player on use, and directly affect a player's stats such as health or immunity.

 This inherits the :ref:`ConsumeableAsset <doc_item_asset_consumeable>` class.